The Materials I Use

 Please make sure to use essential oils that are suitable to be placed near or on your skin, to avoid any reactions.

-4) Pendants: please take care not to drop, bash, smash or hit your mala, if your mala has a pendant on it, as this can lead to your mala, and it's pendant breaking.
+4) Pendants: please take care not to drop, bash, smash or hit your mala, or other jewellery, if it has a pendant on it, as this can lead to the pendant breaking.

-5) If your mala contains sterling or plated silver, to keep these sparkling and in good condition, as silver does get age spots and can, and does discolour over time, so use a silver cloth (can be bought in most jewellers) to clean gently hold the silver cloth between your finger and thumb, and rub the silver gently until it's shiny again.
+5) If your mala, or other gemstone jewellery contains sterling or plated silver, to keep these sparkling and in good condition, as silver does get age spots and can, and does discolour over time, so use a silver cloth (can be bought in most jewellers) to clean gently hold the silver cloth between your finger and thumb, and rub the silver gently until it's shiny again.

 Note: do not use chemical silver cleaners as they contain products that can damage your silver content ( see the precious metals guide for more info)

-6) If your mala has a tassel, wash it gently using a very mild detergent, not to soapy, rinse well, place flat and gently pat dry, or leave it outside to dry ( flat surface) once dry fluff your tassel back into place.
+6) If your mala or other jewellery has a tassel, wash it gently using a very mild detergent, not to soapy, rinse well, place flat and gently pat dry, or leave it outside to dry ( flat surface) once dry fluff your tassel back into place.

 7) Water: do not swim or submerge your mala in water, as the wooden beads, gemstones and any other beads are not meant to be placed in water, apart from giving them a gentle clean with the appropriate cleaning products ( see gemstone, mala and sterling silver guides for more info)